 Alf Wight was respected locally and did not let his fame as an author change his lifestyle.
 Despite extremely high taxation in the mid and late 1970s he refused to leave Britain preferring to remain in Thirsk.
 He died on 23rd February 1995 at his home in Thirlby near Thirsk.

 Among his many interests were literature, sport and music.
 He was an avid supporter of Sunderland football club and he was involved in cricket, athletics and tennis.
 He married Joan Danbury on 5th November 1941 in St. Mary Magdalene Church Thirsk.
 They had two children, Jimmy and Rosie.
 Jimmy followed in his father's footsteps and became a veterinary surgeon whilst Rosie became a doctor.

 The original surgery was at 23 Kirkgate Thirsk but moved in 1997 to purpose built premises on the Thirsk Trading Estate.
 The original building along with an adjacent one has now been turned into the famous 'The World of James Herriot' centre.

 This is not meant to be a full Bibliography but an indication of Alf Wight / James Herriot's output with dates for the UK Hardback editions.
-His books have been translated into many languages and produced in various formats, also as audio books.
-There are bookshops in Thirsk of course and White Rose Books Market Place have had a book signings by Jim Wight -Alf's son- of "The Real James Herriot The Authorized Biography" and may well have a stock of signed copies.
+His books have been translated into many languages and produced in various formats.
+There are bookshops in Thirsk of course and White Rose Books Market Place normaly have signed copies of Jim Wight's -Alf's son- "The Real James Herriot The Authorized Biography"

 James Herriot websites